Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Conclusion

 \begin{IEEEbiography}[{ }]{Matti Henning} (matti.henning@uni-ulm.de) received his bachelor's degree in mechatronics from the Bremen City University of Applied Sciences, Germany, and his master's degree in navigation and field robotics from the Leibniz University Hanover, Germany.
 After working in the automotive radar series development of ADAS at Continental AG for over three years, he is currently a researcher at the Institute of Measurement, Control, and Microtechnology at Ulm University, working towards his PhD degree in the field of automated driving. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Johannes Müller} (johannes-christian.mueller@uni-ulm.de) received his bachelor's and master's degree in electrical engineering and information technology from Karlsruhe Institute of Technology, Germany in 2013 and 2016, respectively.
-He is currently a researcher at the Institute of Measurement, Control, and Microtechnology at Ulm University, working towards his PhD degree in the field of motion planning and reliability estimation for connected automated driving. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Johannes Müller} (johannes-christian.mueller@uni-ulm.de, Member, IEEE) received his bachelor's and master's degree in electrical engineering and information technology from Karlsruhe Institute of Technology, Germany, in 2013 and 2016, and his PhD degree from Ulm University, Germany, in 2021, respectively.
+Since 2017, he has been a researcher at the Institute of Measurement, Control, and Microtechnology at the Ulm University.
+His research interests are motion planning and reliability estimation for connected automated vehicles. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fabian Gies} received his bachelor's degree in electrical engineering from the University of Applied Sciences, Karlsruhe, Germany and his master's degree in communications and computer engineering from the Ulm University, Germany.
 He joined the Institute of Measurement, Control and Microtechnology at Ulm University, Germany in 2016 as an academic researcher, where he worked towards his Ph.D. in the field of environment perception of automated vehicles including topics of sensor fusion, multi-object tracking, dynamic occupancy grid mapping and track-to-track fusion.